- Atrial Myxoma Surgery Pictures

 Minimally Invasive Options For High Risk Heart Surgery

 Traditionally, heart surgery requires cutting into the breast bone, breaking ribs, or performing large incisions and usually it is a high-risk surgery that is not recommended for patients of old age.
 However, with new advances in heart surgery, Dr. Ciuffo now offers a surgery that can be performed on patients that would normally be too frail for the procedure.
-This minimally invasive approach to heart surgery is different from traditional heart surgery and offers many benefits, including a short two to three day recovery time!
+This minimally invasive approach to heart surgery is different from traditional high risk heart surgery and offers many benefits, including a short two to three day recovery time!

 The Minimally Invasive Option